Global Field Placement applications for incoming Fall 2019 students are due October 24, 2019

 Due to the global field requirements, completing a minor practice method will only be approved for advanced standing students who have elected the 16-month program.

-Accepted students must enroll in a 1-credit preparation seminar (SW 648) the Winter Term before their departure for their global field placements and a 2-credit capstone seminar (SW 748) during the Fall Term upon their return from their global field placements.
+Accepted students must enroll in a 1-credit preparation seminar (SW 648) the Winter Term before their departure for their global field placements, and they will be required to attend mandatory post experience meetings in the fall once they return from their global field placements.

-Students completing a global field placement will be enrolled in 8 credits of advanced field instruction (SW 691) during the Spring/Summer Term while abroad.
-In some locations it may be possible to add additional elective credits of advanced field instruction.
+Students completing a global field placement will be enrolled in 8 credits of advanced field education (SW 691) during the Spring/Summer Term while abroad.
+In some locations it may be possible to add additional elective credits of advanced field education.

 Global field placements cost an estimated $8,000-$10,000 depending on the country.
 This estimate takes into consideration costs such as a plane ticket, housing, local transportation, visa fees, vaccinations, travel health insurance, and other related travel costs.